gabbyflabby/Test_Scores/README.md

 * readingScore: The student's reading score, on a 1000-point scale

 #### Goal:
-We will try to predict the reading scores of students from the United States of America on the 2009 PISA exam.
+We will try to predict the reading scores of students from the US on the 2009 PISA exam.
 Using Linear Regression models such as OLS (ordinary least squares), Polynomials, Ridge, and Lasso.
-Read on to see what we got!

 ## Preprocessing